smaht-dac/submitr/docs/source/installation.rst

 ===========================================

 This is optional.
-If you do not create a virtual environment, Poetry will make one for you.
+If you use Poetry and do not create a virtual environment, Poetry will make one for you.
 But there are still good reasons you might want to make your own, so here are three ways to do it: